 This site compares shipping rates from postage purchased online.

-Purchasing postage from a physical UPS or FedEx store will not be the discounted rates shown on this site.
+Purchasing postage from a physical USPS, UPS, or FedEx store will not be the discounted rates shown on this site.

 See below for accounts that provide discounted rates or visit our page on how to buy shipping labels online.